LouisdePerier/repository-algorithms/README.md

   Now that we have the required libraries set up, open the file named app.py and run the program.

 # USAGE
 Once the installation is completed.
-The user will be welcomed and they will be recieved with the firts question "Do you want to add a new task?" if the user wants to proceed to the addition of a task they should answe "yes".
-After theis the program will allow them to add the following characterists of the task:
+The user will be welcomed, and they will be received with the first question "Do you want to add a new task?" if the user wants to proceed to the addition of a task they should answer "yes".
+After this the program will allow them to add the following characteristics of the task:

 1-Task description: Here the user will be able to insert the name of the corresponding task (they can also include a short description)